alexsprojects/LinStart/README.md

 # Guide to what ISO you should pick

 - Cinnamon - Lighter weight, 'start menu-like' app launcher
-- Ukui - Not too light, modern, beautiful and my personal favourite but **Made in China**.
+- Ukui - Not too light, modern, beautiful and my personal favourite but **Made in China** and it's not **open-source** so anything could be going on.
 - KDE Plasma - Battle tested, and modern UI

 # This is designed and built on *real hardware*.
 It may not run as well in a VM.